uweDev/java-vat-calculator/README.md

 # Java vat calculator

-EN: With this VAT calculator you can calculate the gross and net amount of an invoice.
+With this VAT calculator you can calculate the gross and net amount of an invoice.
-DE: Mit diesem Mehrwertsteuerrechner können Sie den Brutto- und Nettobetrag einer Rechnung berechnen.

 ### Requirements:
 * Java version 8 or higher.